ghc-proposals/ghc-proposals/proposals/0000-kind-signatures.rst

 * Other transition plans are welcome.
 We could just abandon CUSKs entirely, asking the few users who play in this dark corner to use some CPP.

+* Instead of introducing wholly new syntax, we could just tell GHC when to look for a CUSK.
+  That is, we could have a new pragma ``{-# CUSK T #-}`` that tells GHC that ``T`` has a CUSK.
+If the pragma is absent, ``T`` does not have a CUSK.
+(Or, we could have a ``NO_CUSK`` pragma to countermand current behavior.
+This might have an easier transition story.)
+If ``T`` is labeled as having a CUSK, but does not, reject.

+  This idea might be an improvement on my original proposal (it was inspired by a comment made on the original), but it still means that types have a different treatment from terms, which is aesthetically displeasing to me.

 Unresolved questions
 --------------------